 EXCEPTION: If the pitch limit is reached during an at bat, the pitcher may continue to pitch until the batter has reached base or has been declared out and/or the third out is made to complete the half inning, at which time the pitcher must be replaced.
 The pitch count should continue to be documented as long as the pitcher is on the mound.
 The pitch total for the game/day will remain cumulative- threw 34 pitches before outlined scenario above occurs then would have 51 pitches remaining for the game/day.
 However if the pitcher is removed as outlined in the provisions above they shall be eligible to pitch in subsequent game or day providing no other pitch rule has been violated.
 A pitcher who throws 30 or less pitches in a day requires no rest period.
-A pitcher who throws between 31-60 pitches in a day requires one (1) calendar day of rest.
-A pitcher who throws between 61-85 pitches in a day requires two (2) calendar days of rest.
+A pitcher who throws between 31-60 pitches in a day requires two (2) calendar days of rest.